Hi, I’m Stefan!

 This paper examines the relationship between sequential income tax adoptions and interstate migration in US states between 1900 and 1930.
 Exploiting the sequential introduction of personal and corporate state income taxes, we analyze matched full-count US census data to explore the causal links between state income tax introductions and migration patterns.
 To guide our empirical approach, we develop a simple migration gravity model with multilateral resistance.
 Employing a three-way fixed effects Poisson Pseudo-Maximum Likelihood (FE-PPML) framework, we estimate the gravity equation, incorporating a tax introduction indicator.
 Our findings indicate that the implementation of personal state income taxes lead to an 8.7% increase in internal migration.
 The adoption of corporate state income taxes is associated with a larger overall rise in internal migration (11.3%) across the population.
 Our results are robust to other interstate migration trends and hold across different subgroups of the population.
 We conclude that income tax adoptions had substantial implications for interstate migration during this period, potentially operating through two distinct channels.
 First, the direct taxation of personal income influenced migration decisions.
 Second, the introduction of corporate income taxes prompted business relocation, which, in turn, affected migration.

 Migration helps to circumnavigate trade barriers, and hence multilateral resistance, by decreasing information asymmetry.
 Hereby, the skill level of migrants is of first order importance.
 We develop a tractable model of international trade adjusting for firm-level heterogeneity in worker’s skill level.
 This helps us to identify a gravity formulation which explicitly models high skilled in-migration as a reduction in iceberg costs.
 We then test this hypothesis by estimating the structural gravity equation directly with PPML with a full set of fixed effects, allowing to control for the universe of potential multilateral resistances.
 We find a significant effect of migration on trade flows.
 This effect is strictly increasing in the skill level.
-Therefore, providing empirical support to our theoretical conjecture.“Decentralized Tax Cuts and the Labor Market” (joint with Fabian Prettenthaler)
+Therefore, providing empirical support to our theoretical conjecture.“Post-War Foreign Assistance and Regional Stability” (joint with Kirsten Wandschneider)

 Technical Notes, Data and Policy Work